-ERCOT shall be responsible for monitoring system conditions, initiating the EECP steps below, notifying all QSEs and TOs, and coordinating the implementation of the EECP Conditions while maintaining transmission security limits.
+ERCOT shall be responsible for monitoring system conditions, initiating the EECP steps below, notifying all Qualified Scheduling Entities (QSEs) and Transmission Operators (TOs), and coordinating the implementation of the EECP Conditions while maintaining transmission security limits.
 QSEs and TOs will notify all the Market Participants they represent of each ERCOT declared EECP Step.

-ERCOT has the authority to obtain Emergency Assistance energy over the DC tie(s) for use by ERCOT.
+ERCOT has the authority to obtain Emergency Assistance energy over the Direct Current (DC) Tie(s) for use by ERCOT.
 ERCOT is also the coordinating authority for requests for emergency type power into or out of ERCOT.

-ERCOT, at management's discretion, may at any time issue an appeal through the public news media for voluntary energy conservation.
+ERCOT, at management's discretion, may at any time issue an ERCOT-wide appeal through the public news media for voluntary energy conservation.